 Michael Osterman and Robert Utter

-CALCE, Center for Advanced Life Cycle Engineering, Department of Mechanical Engineering, University of Maryland, College Park, Maryland 20740, USA
+1 Center for Advanced Life Cycle Engineering, University of Maryland, College Park, MD 20742, USA

-Mixed flowing gas (MFG) testing is used to demonstrate the ability of an electronic product or system to survive use in a corrosive environment.
-Mixed flowing gas (MFG) testing is designed to corrode copper and silver which is often used electronic products.
-However, MFG tests have failed to identify failure issues in recent years.
+Mixed flowing gas (MFG) testing is used to demonstrate the ability of an electronic product or system to survive in a corrosive environment.
+MFG testing is designed to corrode copper and silver, which are often used as electrical conductors in electronic products.
+However, MFG tests have failed to identify issues in recent years.
 These failures have been predominately related to the corrosion of silver.
-To understand these test escapes, tests examining silver and copper corrosion under MFG have been conducted.
-These test results shows that the rate of copper and silver corrosion is not equivalent and varies based on gas concentration and may explain the failure escapes.
+To understand these test escapes, the corrosion of silver and copper corrosion under MFG is examined.
+For comparison, a flower of sulfur (FoS) test at 75C was also conducted.
+The test results show that the rate of copper and silver corrosion is not equivalent but varies based on gas concentration and explains the failure escapes.